matteohevinwiilog/ETQWatcher/README.md

 Double click the .bat script to run the program.

 STILL TODO :
  - Run the script as a background task that launches itself at computer start.
-(3)
- - Pick the default printer everytime or select it a first time then only prompt again when wanted.
-(2)
- - Allow directory to watch selection with the printer selection.
 (1)
  - Implement a log system.
+(2)
+ - Implement a graphic interface.
 (4)
- - Implement a graphic interface.
-(6)
  - Implement tests.
+(3)
+ - Setup maven testing workflow on git actions.
 (5)
- - Setup maven testing workflow on git actions.
-(7)

 REQUIREMENTS :
  - Maven.